epsilonlabs/emf-rdf/README.md

 ### Default model namespace

-A default model namespace URI is required when adding new resources to an RDF model.
+A default model namespace URI is required when adding new resources to an RDF model through standard EMF APIs.
 The namespace URI can be configured in the `.rdfres` file as shown below.

 ```yaml
 defaultModelNamespace: http://foo/bar/example#
 ```

 The URI must be absolute, e.g. by starting with `file://` (`/` will become file) or `http://`.
 If you provide an invalid URI, then Jena will revert to using the URI of the named model it loaded the RDF from as the name space.